Charles Pitts Tapes

-Charles Pitts (1941-2015) was an American gay activist, journalist, radio host and sound engineer.
+Charles Pitts (1941-2015) was an American gay activist, journalist, radio host, and sound engineer.
 He was born in Jamestown, NY where he attended community college after high school and worked at a local radio station.
 In the mid-1960s he moved to NYC and worked as a freelance audio engineer for various companies involved in radio, educational, and film projects.
 Notably, he worked as sound engineer for the film crew at the Woodstock Festival in 1969.
 Pitts explored the City’s emerging gay world and became an active participant in hippie and countercultural circles.
 His personal and professional inclinations drew him to WBAI, NYC’s progressive public radio station, a platform for left-leaning viewpoints and eclectic music.
 Pitts started at WBAI by just showing up and volunteering his engineering expertise, but soon became a staff member working on both sides of the microphone.
 In 1968 along with Baird Searles, Bill Weaver and other gay men started a weekly program on WBAI called “The New Symposium” with the intention to inspire “a sense of social identification within our subculture.”
 With a wide range of topics related to the gay community discussed by invited guests and callers, the half hour show was recognized by its listeners for it’s candid conversations of issues rarely heard in public media.

 In the aftermath of the Stonewall Riots, Pitts along with Bill Katzenberg, Pete Wilson, John O’Brien, Bill Weaver, and other gay activists founded the Gay Liberation Front.